 Great Wishford Medication Administration Form

 The school will not give your child medicine unless you complete and sign this form.

 Name of child:

 Date of birth:

-Group/class/form:
+Class:

 Medical condition/illness:

 Medicine/s:

 Name/type of medication as described on the contain ner:

 Date dispensed: Expiry date:

 Agreed review date:

 Review to be initiated by:

 Dosage, method and timing:

 Special precautions:

-· ·

-Are there any side effects that the school needs to ki now about?
+Are there any side effects that the school needs to ke now about?

 Self-administration: Yes/No (delete as appropriate)

-Con administration.
-Too/140 (adioto do appropriato)